Prescott, Arizona

 Is Prescott a good place to live?+

-Yes for mild four-season weather, walkable downtown, and outdoor access.
-Housing has tightened, but it ranks well on quality-of-life surveys.
+Yes for mild four-season weather, walkable downtown, low humidity, and outdoor access.
+Housing has tightened sharply since 2020.
+The town ranks well on retirement and quality-of-life lists.
+Embry-Riddle Aeronautical University and Yavapai College keep a younger demographic mixed in.

 How big is Prescott?+

-About 46,000 in the city limits and around 110,000 across Prescott, Prescott Valley, and Chino Valley combined.
+About 46,000 in the city limits and around 110,000 across the Prescott, Prescott Valley, and Chino Valley quad-city area combined.
+The metro grew about 15 percent in the 2020s.

 Is Prescott safe?+

-Crime statistics run below the state average.
-The downtown core stays busy and well-lit on weekends.
+Crime statistics run below the Arizona state average.
+The downtown core stays busy and well-lit through 2 a.m. on weekends.
+Standard downtown awareness during Frontier Days week when crowds peak.

 What is Prescott known for?+